Cherokee County North Carolina

 Amateur Radio Emergency Service/Auxiliary Communications Service

-Persons interested in learning about amateur radio were invited
+Any person interested in learning about amateur radio is encouraged to

 The satellite photo below shows the location of the Field Day Site: